davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

   > true
   ```

 - Write `boolean retainAll(MyList list)` - Retains only the elements in this list that are contained in the specified list.
 This method returns `true` if changes were made to the current list and `false` otherwise.
 You should reuse the `remove()` method.
-What is the running time of this algorithm?

   ```java
   // Here's a list